derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 with macOS Catalina 10.15.5 (19F101) inside

+An EFI configuration file is usually not enough to make things clear, so I created a Wiki to elaborate on the problems I encountered while building Hackintosh and some of their solutions.
+Please read [this Wiki](https://github.com/derbalkon/B360M-CoffeeLake-Hackintosh/wiki/Bonus) over before using.

 > **Please Note**: Hackintosh building is a process that requires proper debugging skills, sometimes depending on specific hardware with a little bit of luck.
 Decent OS running experience can only be guaranteed with specifications very much the same as mine if you decide to use this configuration.
 Do not take it as a textbook standard.

 ## Hardware List